wikimatze/hammer.vim/README.md

 **Hammer.vim**
 Hammer.vim translates a bunch of markup languages you're working on in vim to HTML, and then opens that HTML in your browser.
-By default, the preview is a clone of how GitHub would render _README.md_, but templates are supported too.
+By default, the preview is a clone of how GitHub would render _README.md_, but custom templates of your own are supported too.
 This project was formerly _vim-markdown-preview_.

 Supported Markup